Active, healthy and sustainable travel to school

 Attached is the Primary Schools STARS 2015 leaflet which outlines the areas where Hampshire County Council's School Travel Planning Team can support your school with active travel.
 Some activities have limited availability and will generally be allocated on a first come first served basis.
 Resources may be prioritised for schools who actively engage in increasing use of public transport, cycling, scooting and walking to school, working towards a Modeshift STARS award.
 For more information about any of these services please contact the School Travel Planning Team on 01962 845638 or firstname.lastname@example.org

-Click here to download our latest resources and challenge sheets for use in school.
+Click here to download our latest resources, challenge sheets and competition information for schools.
 For more detailed information on specific curriculum subjects use the curriculum tabs.

 Modeshift STARS (Sustainable Travel Accreditation & Recognition for Schools)

 Modeshift STARS is the national schools awards scheme that has been established to recognise schools that have demonstrated excellence in supporting cycling, walking and other forms of sustainable travel.
 The scheme encourages schools across the country to join in a major effort to increase levels of sustainable and active travel in order to improve the health and well-being of children and young people.

 Every school in England can participate in Modeshift STARS for free.
 On completion of an application for Modeshift STARS, schools will automatically have a brand new national standard School Travel Plan.
 For more information and to register click here.

 When children are starting in Reception, their parent/guardian will be making decisions on how they travel to school, and this routine will often remain throughout the whole of their child’s education at primary school.
 This is an important time to influence these decisions and so this booklet has been produced to provide parents with the information and tools they need to find out the options available, even if it’s choosing an alternative to the car once a week.
 Read more here.